tinybooks/tinybooks.github.io/_posts/2016-01-01-the-pastry-box.md

 > The concept of the Pastry Box is quite simple: bring people together and let them write about anything they want.
 If you do that, you should get some kind of testimony about our day and age.

-Reading others’ thoughts on The Pastry Box over the last few years inspired me tremendously, and I was honoured to be invited to ontribute to the project.
+Reading others’ thoughts on The Pastry Box over the last few years inspired me tremendously, and I was honoured to be invited to contribute to the project.
 My focus was on creativity, focusing on a monthly programme that readers could follow to grow creatively.

 For four – inspiring – years, Alex Duloz and Katy Watkins (the project’s editor) invited a handful of ‘bakers’, “To share thoughts regarding what they do.”

 Their intention was to publish a daily dose of inspiration from makers around the world.
 I’m delighted to have been a part of the project, and – one day – imagine some of my content for The Pastry Box will find its way into my Tiny Books.
 Until then, you can read my thoughts on [Designing a Mind][02] at The Pastry Box archive.

+I’ll miss The Pastry Box, but it lives on in an archive of published material.
 It contains a wealth of thoughts and certainly constitutes a testimony about our day and age.

 [01]: https://the-pastry-box-project.net "The Pastry Box"